kanovami/Lunar_Q/README.md

 ## Plot_results

 Files used for plotting Figures 5-12 from Section 5 (Application to the Moon) and similar figures in the Supporting Information, given the output "chain_core_REAL.dat" of the MCMC runs.
 The same files also generate the lists of ten best-fitting samples and 100 random samples for Models 1-3 and the reparameterised version of Model 2.
+The module "tidal_deformation", mentioned in one of the previous sections, is required.

 ## Random_100